pedalion/treebanks/README.md

 ## Underway

 The following texts are currently being annotated or corrected:
 * Lysias, On the pension (Or.
-24)
+24), annotated by Louis Verreth
-* Hippocrates' Oath
+* Hippocrates' Oath, annotated by Louis Verreth
-* Semonides: a typology of women
+* Semonides: a typology of women, annotated by Louis Verreth
-* Parts of Genesis in the Septuagint translation
+* Parts of Genesis in the Septuagint translation, annotated by Jonas Roose
-* Euripides' Medea *
+* Euripides' Medea, annotated by Toon Van Hal and the KU Leuven Ba3-students of Greek (2018-2019)
-Pseudo-Lucianus, The mule
+* Pseudo-Lucianus, The mule
+* ...